Updated: Mar 23

 Drain fluid from the face (decreases puffiness/swelling)

-Stimulates lymphatic drainage (releases excess fluids)
+Stimulates lymphatic drainage (releases excess fluids and toxins)

 Smooths out connective tissue from tension